datacrypt-project/hitchhiker-tree/README.md

 Hitchhiker trees are a newly invented (by @dgrnbrg) datastructure, synthesizing fractal trees and functional data structures, to create fast, snapshottable, massively scalable databases.

+[Watch the talk from Strange Loop](https://www.youtube.com/watch?v=jdn617M3-P4) to learn more, especially about the concept!

 ## What's in this Repository?

 The hitchhiker namespaces contain a complete implementation of a persistent, serializable, lazily-loaded hitchhiker tree.